redux-orm/redux-orm/standalone-docs/basics/React.md

 export const authorBooks = createSelector(orm.Author.books);
 ```

-Then, we proceed to implementing the author profile component.
+Then, we proceed to implement the author profile component.
 We make use of the `useSelector` hook that allows us to easily retrieve
 the stored author by their ID and the books they have written.